sixeyed/docker-windows-workshop/slides/sections/prod-health.md

 ## Check container health

-Containers with a healthcheck report their current status:
+Containers with a healthcheck report their current status.

 _ You should see that the web app is showing as `Up` and `healthy`: _